garydsong/maplekey/README.md

-# auto-key-presser
+# maplekey
 Auto Key Presser is a simple C# .NET program
-# maplekey